Hexham vets

-Easter dangers for our pets
+Easter dangers for pets

 Chocolate contains a compound called theobromine which can be deadly to cats and dogs.
 This is because unlike us, they can’t metabolise theobromine effectively.
 Different types of chocolate have varying levels of theobromine, with dark chocolate containing more than milk chocolate.
+Chocolate is high on the list of easter dangers for pets.

 The most common symptoms of chocolate poisoning include: